CIMR-L2PAD/.github/profile/README.md

 The CIMR L2PAD project focuses on Level-2 products under ESA's operational responsibility, that is Level-2 products in the *Polar Oceans* (incl. sea ice) and *Global Land* (incl. lakes) family.
-Note that the *Global Oceans* and *Atmosphere* products are not covered, as they are under EUMETSAT's operational responsibility.
+Note that the *Global Oceans* and *Atmosphere* CIMR Level-2 products are not covered by CIMR L2PAD, as they are under EUMETSAT's operational responsibility.

 The table below lists the Level-2 products that are covered by the CIMR L2PAD team (-P: Polar Oceans, -L: Global Land).